kolide/launcher/ee/secureenclavesigner/test_app_resources/readme.md

 2. Add you device to the developer account using the "Provisioning UDID" found at Desktop Menu Applie Icon> About This Mac > More Info > System Report https://developer.apple.com/account/resources/devices/list
 3. Create a provisioing profile that includes the device https://developer.apple.com/account/resources/profiles/list ... should probably include all devices on the team and be updated in the repo
 4. Replace the `embedded.provisionprofile` file with the new profile

+## Skipping Tests

+- To skip these tests (e.g. while running tests on a machine which is not included in the provisioning profile), you can set the `SKIP_SECURE_ENCLAVE_TESTS` environment variable to any non-empty value
+    - `SKIP_SECURE_ENCLAVE_TESTS=y make test`